FrancescoBorzi/why-I-hate-wow-private-servers/ENGLISH.md

 Actually, the MaNGOS/TrinityCore code (and derivative projects) is released under the [GNU GPL license](https://en.wikipedia.org/wiki/GNU_General_Public_License).

 In simple words, this license says the following: use the code to do whatever you want, without paying anything, as long as any modification to the original code is also released under the same license.
-Practically the licese of these projects would require those who use them to publish any changes to the core.
+Basically the licese of these projects require those who use them to publish any changes to the public.

 Of course, most private servers use this license as **toilet paper**.
 Otherwise, there should be no private server that is "better fixed" than others.

 ![Toilet-paper](https://raw.githubusercontent.com/FrancescoBorzi/why-I-hate-wow-private-servers/master/img/toilet-paper.jpg)

-## The lies of private servers
+## The lies of the private servers

-Here a collection of lies that the administrator of private servers keep telling to their players:
+Here a collection of lies that the administrators of many WoW private servers keep telling to their players:

 ### "We wrote this core"